Discover the Calanques National Park: A hiker's dream near Marseille

 The range of activities to enjoy is extensive and includes both physical activity and opportunities for relaxation.
 Many people visit the park for hiking or trail running.
 There is an extensive network of trails, ranging from short tours suitable for families with children who want to try out hiking, to those who are more adventurous.
 If you are an experienced hiker, the entire park can be crossed, a distance of 45 km that takes two or three days, depending on your pace.

 The Calanques are also a mecca for climbers, snorkelers, and divers.
-Climbers appreciate the endless opportunities to adapt to the conditions, the grip-friendly rocks, and the unrivalled views from the top.
-There are rock walls in all directions so you can climb in the shade all day.
+Climbers appreciate the endless opportunities to adapt to the conditions, the grip-friendly rocks, and the unrivaled views from the top.
+There are rock walls in all directions, so you can climb in the shade all day.
 Snorkelers and divers appreciate the varied marine fauna and crystal-clear turquoise waters.
 For those who venture below the surface, there are opportunities to encounter octopus, lobster, seahorse, and turtles.

 If you're not so adventurous, the Calanques invite relaxation in many different forms.
 Or how about spending the day on a paradise beach under the sun with the most turquoise water you've ever seen?
-One of our favourite tips is to bring a yoga mat and do a yoga session, either on the beach or up on the rocks.
+One of our favorite tips is to bring a yoga mat and do a yoga session either on the beach or up on the rocks.
 Yoga with a warm wind in your face and the smell of pine is dreamy!

 More speed and fanfare?
 No problem!
 Book an electric MTB tour with evtt-provence and discover the park on two wheels with the help of a motor.
 Suitable for those who are a little more daring and you need to be about 160 cm tall or more to fit the bike.
 Highly recommended!